adrfer/mumm-ra/README.md

 ### The `~/.mumm-ra.local` file

-Mumm-ra runs `~/.mumm-ra.local` at the end, so put whatever customizations you might have there.
+Mumm-Ra runs `~/.mumm-ra.local` at the end, so put whatever customizations you might have there.

 Here's an example: